huggingface/blog/train-sentence-transformers.md

 1. If your loss function requires a *Label* (as indicated in the [Loss Overview](https://sbert.net/docs/sentence_transformer/loss_overview.html) table), your dataset must have a column named **"label"** or **"score"**.
 2. All columns other than **"label"** or **"score"** are considered *Inputs* (as indicated in the [Loss Overview](https://sbert.net/docs/sentence_transformer/loss_overview.html) table).
 The number of these columns must match the number of valid inputs for your chosen loss function.
 The names of the columns don't matter, **only their order matters**.

+For example, if your loss function accepts `(anchor, positive, negative) triplets`, then your first, second, and third dataset columns correspond with `anchor`, `positive`, and `negative`, respectively.
+This means that your first and second column must contain texts that should embed closely, and that your first and third column must contain texts that should embed far apart.
+That is why depending on your loss function, your dataset column order matters.

-For example, consider a dataset with columns `["text1", "text2", "label"]`, where the `"label"` column contains float similarity scores.
+Consider a dataset with columns `["text1", "text2", "label"]`, where the `"label"` column contains float similarity scores.
 This dataset can be used with `CoSENTLoss`, `AnglELoss`, and `CosineSimilarityLoss` because:

-1. It has a "label" column, which is required by these loss functions.
+1. The dataset has a "label" column, which is required by these loss functions.
-2. It has 2 non-label columns, matching the number of inputs required by these loss functions.
+2. The dataset has 2 non-label columns, matching the number of inputs required by these loss functions.

 If the columns in your dataset are not ordered correctly, use [`Dataset.select_columns`](https://huggingface.co/docs/datasets/main/en/package_reference/main_classes#datasets.Dataset.select_columns) to reorder them.
 Additionally, remove any extraneous columns (e.g., `sample_id`, `metadata`, `source`, `type`) using [`Dataset.remove_columns`](https://huggingface.co/docs/datasets/main/en/package_reference/main_classes#datasets.Dataset.remove_columns), as they will be treated as inputs otherwise.